Bride Speech Template

 OTT declarations of love can still be cringey even in a wedding context.
 If you can’t imagine reading your speech to your mates down the pub without them wanting to throw things at you, you’ve probably pitched it wrong.

 Make the thanks yous meaningful – Don’t just talk about what people have contributed to the wedding, thank them for what they’ve contributed to your life (even if it is just an appreciation on malt whiskeys).
 Keep each thank you less than 50 words.

 Toast something meaningful – ideally something that will make your husband and guests smile – maybe ‘a lifetime of dancing on tables’.
 Consider a #TequilaToast

 Practise your speech and film it on your phone – Watch it back and spot where your speech can be improved.

-Thank the caterers or the venue – It’s unnecessary.
+Don’t thank the caterers or the venue – It’s unnecessary.

-Talk over laughter – You’ve worked hard for those laughs – don’t rush them.
+Don’t talk over laughter – You’ve worked hard for those laughs – don’t rush them.
 Always wait until your guests have settled down before continuing with your speech.

 Work with us and deliver a speech that will knock your groom’s socks off.

 We offer a DELIGHT GUARANTEE on all our bespoke services so there’s no reason not to exploit us.

 And, of course, in the world of Zoom, Skype and Death Wish Coffee, we work with brides around the world.